Safety Moment Ideas: 24 Topics to Enhance Safety Culture

 What Is a Safety Moment?

 Teams can approach these conversations in different ways to maximize the impact.
-But there are a few common aspects to most companies’ safety moments:
+But there are a few common aspects of most companies’ safety moments:

 Safety moments vs. toolbox talks